Average cost of car insurance in California for 2025

 Cost considerations for young drivers in California

 At age 18, drivers can choose to purchase their own car insurance policy, but the cost will generally be higher than if they were still listed on their parents’ policy.
 By age 25, most drivers likely have established their own household and have their own policies.
-The rates below are for California drivers of various ages that have their own auto insurance policies after the age of 17.
+The rates below are for California drivers of various ages who have their own auto insurance policies after the age of 17.

 Age 16*